kubesphere/website/content/en/docs/project-user-guide/application-workloads/statefulsets.md

 ---
 title: "StatefulSets"
-keywords: 'KubeSphere, Kubernetes, StatefulSets, dashboard, service'
+keywords: 'KubeSphere, Kubernetes, StatefulSets, Dashboard, Service'
-description: 'Learn basic concepts of StatefulSets and how to create StatefulSets in KubeSphere.'
+description: 'Learn basic concepts of StatefulSets and how to create StatefulSets on KubeSphere.'
 linkTitle: "StatefulSets"
 weight: 10220
 ---